civictechdc/codefordc.github.com/_resources/getting-started.md

 ### Improve Existing Data

 Sometimes, an agency releases data in a form that isn't archived and/or isn't machine-readable.
 You can improve the world by correcting that.
-For example, Aaron created [a web scraper](https://github.com/ajschumacher/dc_mayor_schedule) to save the mayor's schedule, which was posted daily but not archived, and then made a small site to display that historical data.
-Or, Liz created [a script](https://github.com/lizmeister321/rebuilding-reentry) to pull prison population data out of PDFs posted monthly.
-[Here](https://github.com/Quartz/bad-data-guide) are some examples of common problems to look for.
+For example, Aaron created [a web scraper to save the mayor's schedule](https://github.com/ajschumacher/dc_mayor_schedule), which was posted daily but not archived, and then made a small site to display that historical data.
+Or, Liz created [a script to pull prison population data out of PDFs](https://github.com/lizmeister321/rebuilding-reentry) posted monthly.
+Here is [a list of common problems](https://github.com/Quartz/bad-data-guide) to look for.

 For web scraping, some popular tools include [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/) for Python or [Nokigiri](http://www.nokogiri.org/) for Node.
 For PDF extraction, [Tabula](http://tabula.technology/) can be a good place to start.

 ## Visualize Some Data, or Make It Actionable

 If you've found a dataset, but aren't sure what to do with it, it can be fun to play around for it and find the stories within the data.
 Consider how to make that data more interesting and informative to the general public.
-For example, Chris [visualized](http://cmgiven.github.io/at-risk/) the distribution of funding for "at-risk" students in DC ([code here](https://github.com/cmgiven/at-risk)).
-Chris also created [a site](https://cmgiven.github.io/bikeshare-odds/) to check your odds of finding a bike at a Bikeshare dock ([code here](https://github.com/cmgiven/bikeshare-odds)).
+For example, Chris [visualized the distribution of funding](http://cmgiven.github.io/at-risk/) for "at-risk" students in DC ([code here](https://github.com/cmgiven/at-risk)).
+Chris also created [a site to check your odds](https://cmgiven.github.io/bikeshare-odds/) of finding a bike at a Bikeshare dock ([code here](https://github.com/cmgiven/bikeshare-odds)).

 If you're interested in visualizations, [D3](http://d3js.org/) is a popular way to make a beautiful one using Javascript.